Editorial Standards

 Deadlines, Extensions, And Where To File

-Your filing deadline is April 15 for gifts made in the prior calendar year.
+Your filing deadline is April 15 for gifts made in the prior calendar year, and unlike Form 709 you cannot file Form 709-NA before January 1 of that year – the earliest-filing date is unique to this form.
 If April 15 falls on a weekend or federal holiday, the due date moves to the next business day.
 You can extend the filing date two ways, file Form 8892, or, if you file Form 4868 for your U.S. income tax return, that generally extends your gift tax return as well.
 An extension to file does not extend time to pay.
 If you expect gift tax, pay by the original due date to avoid penalties and interest.
 Paper filing is required.
 Use the Kansas City, Missouri service center address listed in the current year instructions, and keep your postmark proof.

 Deadline checklist you can copy